dilshads/telegram-bot-nova/README.md

 ```

 ### getBotUsername
-Returns a **{String}** of the bot username.
+Returns a **string** of the bot username.
 Example "MyBot".
 This is obtained automatically during startup via getMe call.

 E.g.